 Rock climbing is allowed within selected areas of the park.
 The most popular rock climbing area is at the Carderock Recreation Area located adjacent to the Clara Barton Parkway.
 Rock climbing in other areas of the park is dangerous and has resulted in visitor injuries.
 Please use appropriate equipment when climbing and stay within your abilities.

 Rock scrambling is allowed within selected areas of the park.
 One of the park's most popular trails for rock scrambling is the Billy Goat Trail A. When hiking or scrambling, please stay on the trail to avoid injuring endangered floral and plants.
 Rock scrambling off trail is dangerous and is strongly discouraged.
 We have had serious visitor injuries and a fatality with off trail rock scrambling so please stay on trail.
 Dress appropriately and drink plenty of water.

-Wildlife Alert - Please enjoy and observe wild animals from a distance.
-Photograph all wildlife from a safe distance.
+Observe and photograph all wildlife from a distance.
 Use telephoto lenses and observe quietly.
 It is dangerous and illegal to feed wild animals including ducks and geese in national parks.
 Wildlife can become dependent on handouts and lose their ability to forage for food causing them to starve.
 Such animals can lose their fear of humans and become aggressive.
 Animals can be very protective of their young and can become aggressive if cornered.
 Never approach or feed wildlife.
 Also they can be infected with the rabies virus and can infect you or your pet if bitten or scratched.
 If you encounter an animal that is acting strangely or an animal has attacked you, immediately report it to our emergency Dispatch Center 1-866-677-6677.
 If you want to learn more about rabies, please visit the CDC website.
 Help us keep wildlife wild.